software-architecture-guild/software-architecture-guild.github.io/content/guide/fundamentals/understanding_architecture.md

 10. **Foundation for Reusable Models:**
     * Architectures can be reused across product lines or projects, enabling economies of scale.
     * Serves as a blueprint for building similar systems efficiently.
-11. **Focus on Component Assembly:**
+11. **Focus on Component Composition:**
     * Encourages viewing the system as a set of interacting components rather than just a collection of code.
-    * Shifts focus from creating components to effectively assembling them, improving modularity and maintainability.
+    * Shifts focus from creating components to effectively combining them, improving modularity and maintainability.
-12. **Restricting Design Alternatives:**
+12. **Constraining Design Alternatives:**
     * Architecture narrows design choices, channeling creativity toward solving specific problems.
     * Reduces complexity by limiting unnecessary variability in implementation.
 13. **Basis for Training:**